 Turkish Charlie Ryan: Canakkale’s Anzac Hero written by John Gillam and Yvonne Fletcher and illustrated by local illustrator Lillian Webb is a book worth getting.
 The story of Charlie Ryan was discovered through interactions between students at Thornton Public School and students at the Turkish school TED Mersin College.
 The Turkish students asked the Australian students if they knew about Charlie Ryan, an Australian medic from country Victoria.
 This inspired local authors and historians John Gillam and Yvonne Fletcher to research Charlie’s story.
 This book captures the remarkable story of Charlie Ryan.
 When this young doctor named Charlie Ryan graduated from university, he went looking for adventure by joining the Turkish army.
 Forty years later, as the head of the Australian Army Medical Corps, he landed at Gallipoli to fight his former friends.
 His previous association with the Turkish Army led to a most extraordinary event.
 RRP $28.
 Ages 9+

 The Silver Donkey

-The Silver Donkey by Sonya Hartnett One bright spring morning in the woods of France, a soldier, blinded by the war, is found by two young French sisters.
+The Silver Donkey is written by Sonya Hartnett One bright spring morning in the woods of France, a soldier, blinded by the war, is found by two young French sisters.
 In return for their kindness, the soldier tells the sisters marvellous tales, each story connected to the keepsake he carries in his pocket- a perfect, tiny silver donkey.
 RRP $19.95.
 Ages 11+

 You might also like: